ThunderHuskies/hubble-backend-google-cloud-functions/README.md

-# cstudents-backend
+# hubble-backend
-Backend for C Students
+Backend for hubble

 Backend with use of Google Cloud Functions